Urban Poverty in India, Slamming the Slums

 A tricky poverty line

 What’s more, there is no standard definition of slums and the massive lack of research provides no account of the lives of the poor.
-This way no one knows the real extent of urban poverty in India.
+This way no one knows the real extent of urban poverty.

 The demise of the state and public services